geohai/covid-lstm/index.md

 # Geospatial Human-Centered Artificial Intelligence Lab.
-CuBoulder
+# University of Colorado Boulder

 ## COVID-LSTM: Predicting COVID-19 cases at the county-level in the US using a stacked LSTM.